burwei/sgl/README.md

 sgl.Object + program variables + vertex array = visuable object

-sgl.BasicObj is the object with basic lighting, and it's able to draw any shape (any vertex array that contains 3*n float32 values).
+sgl.SimpleObj is the object with basic lighting, and it's able to draw any shape (any vertex array that contains 3*n float32 values).
 Developers can implement their own sgl.Object to create some cool objects.
 By implement sgl.Object, the object could be more easiy to use and be able to move together as a group.

 ```
-// create a sgl.Object
+// create a sgl.Object with its program
-cube := sgl.BasicObj{}
+cube := sgl.NewSimpleObj()

-// set shader program variables
+// set shader program variables and bind them to the program
-cube.SetProgramVar(sgl.BasicObjProgVar{
+cube.SetProgVar(sgl.SimpleObjVar{
 	Red:   1,
 	Green: 0.3,
 	Blue:  0.3,